FlukeAndFeather/eds-214-day1/instructor-feedback.md

 # Exceeds spec

 ## 1 - The analysis produces the expected output
+- My figure can be found in the figures folder, and it looks similar to the article, with some improvements in the colors displayed.

-## 2 - The README includes a flowchart and text explaining how the analysis works
+## 2 - The README includes a flowchart and text explaining how the analysis works -
+My README contains all the required instructions and includes an explanation of how to run the analysis